caitlincoffey/Movement-Synthesizer/index.md

 $$ \sum_{n=0}^{i} $$
 Latex?

+Thoughts from the lecture:
+- Do MLA citations and have perhaps a separate references page.
+- [1] inline citations, whenever you're taking information from a reference you should use it.
+Note that inline citations should be at the end of the sentence, like this [1].
+- How to make equations: [stackoverflow](https://stackoverflow.com/questions/26275645/how-to-support-latex-in-github-pages)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for